Shivam6035/MLOPs-project-/README.md

 ### 4. Configure Environment Variables

-To connect the application to your database and cloud storage, set the following environment variables in your terminal (or .env file):
+To connect the application to the database and AWS, set the following environment variables. **Never commit these credentials to version control.**

 **For Bash / macOS / Linux:**